stevenvachon/can-transition/README.md

 It is no longer necessary to litter your data-driven code with DOM APIs just to achieve an animated interface.
 Continue using CanJS the way you have been and animate with [**only your stylesheet(s)**](#css) and [**two *simple* template variables**](#templates).

 - - -
 *Note*: While this plugin does use abstraction, it currently will only work with jQuery.
-Zepto, MooTools and YUI versions of [jquery.transitionsend](https://github.com/stevenvachon/jquery.transitionsend/) may be written in the future.
+Zepto, MooTools, Dojo and YUI versions of [jquery.transitionsend](https://github.com/stevenvachon/jquery.transitionsend/) may be written in the future.

 ## Usage
 In situations where you used `can.List`, you would now use `can.Transition.List`.
 Similarly, in situations where you used `can.Map`, you would now use `can.Transition.Map`.
 The syntaxes are the same, otherwise.